ananduee/journal/content/posts/lock-free-linked-list.md

 }
 ```

+No matter how many threads we use here we will always get 10,000 which is our desired value.

-The only thing which has changed here is that we used "AtomicIntger" instead of primitive "int" which provides us atomic compare and set operation.
+The only thing which has changed here is that we used "AtomicIntger" instead of primitive "int".
+AtomicIntger provides us atomic compare and set operation.
 We then assign value on which we want to increment in a seperate variable and loop till our desired value is set.

 Good thing here is that none of the threads will be blocked so their is no deadlock scenario to worry about.
+(Deadlock is a scenario when one therad is waiting for another therad to release a lock and that lock is never released or original thread dies while lock is still acquired and does not release the lock before dying.)

 ### Linked list